The Arctic Circle is the outermost circle of latitude counted from the North Pole at which the sun does not set at the summer solstice.

 This last outpost of civilisation can be reached by specialised tour operators through snowmobiling or dog sledging tours.
 Stay in Arctic Circle cities like Luleå and Kiruna, the last major outposts of civilisation, modernity and comfort just minutes from the wilderness.

-The famous tourist train Inlandsbanan also come here.
-Crossing into the Arctic is occasion enough for about of whistle-blowing by the train, as it pulls up to allow everyone to take Photos.
+The famous tourist train Inlandsbanan also comes here.
+Crossing into the Arctic is occasion enough for about of whistle-blowing by the train, as it pulls up to allow everyone to take photos.